-Speech by CE at HKTDC Annual Dinner in London (English Only) (with photos)
+Speech by CE at HKTDC Annual Dinner in London (English Only) (with photos/video)

 The Right Honourable Philip Hammond (Chancellor of the Exchequer of the United Kingdom), Ambassador Liu Xiaoming (the Ambassador of the People's Republic of China to the United Kingdom), Lord (David) Wilson, Baroness Dunn (Honorary President of the Hong Kong Association), distinguished guests, ladies and gentlemen,